 It works by producing a set of ‘Guides’ below the search bar when you search for something.
 These guides are scrollable so you sift through them to find topics most relevant to you.
 You can add more than one guide to your search to get really granular.

 Remember, you want to share pins that are interesting in order to grow your audience.
 You can assess this by checking out a pin’s engagement score and seeing how many times it’s already been repinned.

 So, now you know how to schedule pins and how content curation can help you grow your audience on Pinterest.
-Why not have a go scheduling a few pins that link to your ecommerce website for different days and times?
+Why not schedule a few pins that link to your website for different days and times?
 Have a play around to see what works best for your business.

 Pinning at prime time for your ecommerce website

 It’s a good idea to do some research about when your target customers are most active on Pinterest to make sure you’re pinning at the optimal time for your site.